MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 > If the application is subscribed to Microsoft Mission-Critical Support, consider exposing key health probes to Microsoft Support, so application health can be modelled more accurately by Microsoft Support.

-- Log successful health check requests, unless increased data volumes cannot be tolerated in the context of application performance, since they provide additional insights for analytical modelling.
+- Log successful health check requests, unless increased data volumes cannot be tolerated in the context of application performance, since they provide additional insights for analytical modeling.

-- Do not configure production Log Analytics Workspaces to apply a daily cap, which limits the daily ingestion of operational data, since this can lead to the lose of critical operational data.
+- Do not configure production Log Analytics Workspaces to apply a daily cap, which limits the daily ingestion of operational data, since this can lead to the loss of critical operational data.
   - In lower environments, such as Development and Test, it can be considered as an optional cost saving mechanism.

 - Provided operational data ingest volumes meet the minimum tier threshold, configure Log Analytics Workspaces to use Commitment Tier based pricing to drive cost efficiencies relative to the 'pay-as-you-go' pricing model.